 - Optimize your knowledge base for search engines by including keywords or phrases in your content

 - Use varying content formats, including images, videos, walkthroughs, screenshots, infographics, and others to make knowledge base content interesting and engaging for readers

-- Promote the knowledge base widely across social media platforms, share links of relevant knowledge base articles with customers on live chat, newsletters, and emails
+- Promote the knowledge base widely across social media platforms.
+You can share your links of relevant knowledge base articles with customers on live chat, newsletters, and emails.

 - Update your knowledge base regularly with articles that address new customer questions